-A moderate amount of stress is motivating, but it can quickly increase and have a negative impact on health.
-While you can't always cut out stress completely, controlling stress and incorporating activities that reduce it are key to maintaining good health.
+A moderate amount of stress can be motivating, but it can quickly escalate and harm your health.
+While you can't eliminate stress completely, controlling it and incorporating activities that reduce its impact are key to maintaining good health.

 From petting a dog to watching fish swim in an aquarium, animals have been shown to have a calming effect on humans.
-It doesn't have to be your pet, visit a neighbor or spend some time with the office cat.
-Research shows that as little as five minutes of interaction can lower levels of the stress hormone cortisol.
+It doesn't have to be your pet, visit a neighbor, or spend some time with the office cat.
+Research shows that as little as five minutes of interaction can lower cortisol levels, a key stress hormone.
 Pets have also been found to improve heart health by reducing risk factors for heart disease, such as lowering blood pressure.
 Time with pets has also been found to decrease depression and lower anxiety.

 Meditate for Five Minutes

 Meditation doesn't require a big time commitment.
 Simple, deep breathing and clearing your mind for a few minutes can calm you.
 Regular meditation has been shown to lower heart rate, promote normal blood pressure, and reduce levels of stress hormones.
 It also helps to clear your mind, which can lead to creativity.
-Set a timer, sit quietly in a place with no distractions, breathe deeply, and relax.
+Set a timer, sit quietly in a distraction-free space, breathe deeply, and relax.

 Think About Your Happy Place

-A short meditation practice, called visualization, can distract you from a stressful situation and has been found to promote muscle relaxation.
-Thinking about a peaceful scene in nature or at the beach, or even picturing yourself accomplishing a goal, are all forms of visualization.
+A short meditation practice, called visualization, can distract you from a stressful situation and has been found to promote muscle relaxation, decrease blood pressure, and reduce stress hormones.
+Envisioning a peaceful scene in nature or picturing yourself accomplishing a goal are forms of visualization.
 Simply meditate on your personal happy place.
-If you don’t know where to start, guided visualization can help.
-Listen to a CD or find an app for your Smartphone.
-It only takes a few minutes and guided visualization has been found to decrease blood pressure and reduce levels of stress hormones.
+If you don’t know where to start, a guided visualization on YouTube can be a helpful tool.

 Laugh